DasAnish/DeFi-arbitrage/README.md

         )
 ```
 ## Algorithm
-The algorithm implemented is simple and relies on getting the order book quickly.
+The algorithm is in src/arbitrage_algorithm.
+Its execution and profitbaility relies on getting the order book quickly.
 It'll compare the bids and asks from both exchanges.
 If it finds a pair of trade that is profitable, it'll then send it off to the exchanges.
 The order book is updated approx every 0.15s.
 ## Usage
-To use the program, choose the currencies as shown aboe and run 'main.py'.
-To backtest, use the file ##### in the folder backtest, the preset data is from 20/08/2021 for LINK/USDT between Binance and Huobi.
+To use the program, choose the currencies as shown above and run 'main.py'.
+To backtest, use the file src/backtrsting, the preset data is from 20/08/2021 for LINK/USDT between Binance and Huobi, it's in the folder backtest.
 <img src="backtest/backtest_profit.png"/>